 Getting work done is super important.
 If you have a planned list of things to do, it makes your work easier.
 So, it’s no surprise why we’re talking about to-do list apps on Linux here.

 You might be aware of some online services for that— but how about some cool Linux apps that you can use to create a to-do list?
-In this article, I’m going to highlight the best to-do list apps available for Linux.
+In this article, I will highlight the best to-do list apps available for Linux.

 I have tested these apps on Pop!_OS.
-I have also tried to mention the installation steps for the mentioned apps but you should check your distribution’s package manager for details.
+I have also mentioned the app installation steps, but you should check your distribution package manager for details.

-Planner is probably the best to-do list app I’ve across for Linux distributions.
+Planner is probably the best to-do list app I’ve come across for Linux distributions.

 Not to forget, you get a gorgeous dark mode.
 As you can see in the screenshot above, you can also choose to add emojis to add some fun to your serious work tasks.

-Overall, it looks clean while offering features like the ability to add repeating tasks, creating separate folder/projects, sync with todoist etc.
+Overall, it looks clean while offering features like the ability to add repeating tasks, create separate folders/projects, sync with todoist etc.

 How to install it?

-Unless you have Flatpak integration in your software center, you should follow our guide to use Flatpak on Linux to get it installed.
+Unless you have Flatpak integration in your software centre, you should follow our guide to use Flatpak on Linux to get it installed.

 In case you want to explore the source code, take a look at its GitHub page.